LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 Actually the [`wait()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L752) is also a syscall, it allows any process can wait its children to be exited, according to the [`exit()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L704), the process will wake up its parent while exit, if the parent calls the [`wait()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L752) after create the child process, then the parent will be waken up to recycle the process, and set its state to "UNUSED".

-Generally, when a process create a child process, it has the responsibility to take care of the exit of the child process as well.
-But what if there is a careless parent that only creating but never recycling?
-Or the parent process accidentally exit itself due to unexpected errors?
+Generally, when a process creates a child process, it has the responsibility to take care of the exit of the child process as well.
+But what if there is a careless parent that only creates but never recycles?
+Or what if the parent process accidentally exits itself due to unexpected errors?

-For the first case, if a parent never recycles its children, then once a child process exited, it will remain "ZOMBIE" state, until the parent exits.
+For the first case, if a parent never recycles its children, then once a child process exited, it will remain in "ZOMBIE" state, until the parent exits.
 And after parent exits (it's also the second case), then all of its children will `reparent()` to the `init` process, and the `init` will eventually become their parent and take care of their exit (this behavior is just like other systems such as Linux does):

 ```rust
 // proc.rs